Warleigh Point (Credit Simon Williams)

 Intertidal mud in the Lynher provides a stable habitat for other estuarine species here.

-The Tamar Estuary has been designated to protect the estuarine habitats and species found here including intertidal biogenic reefs, blue mussel beds and smelt.
+The Tamar Estuary was designated in 2013 as a Marine Conservation Zone to protect the estuarine habitats and species found here including intertidal biogenic reefs, blue mussel beds and smelt.

 The Tamar Estuary stretches from the sea at Saltash and splits into two branches.
 The recommended MCZ is made up of two areas; the upper Tamar and Tavy Estuaries and the upper Lynher Estuary.
 Both areas are home to saltmarsh and intertidal mudflats; mussel beds have been recorded on the intertidal mud in the Lynher, which provide a stable habitat for other estuarine